hwameistor/hwameistor/docs/docs/volumes_and_nodes/node_expansion/disk_nodes.md

 ### 2. Add the storage node into HwameiStor

-Construct the storage pool of the node by adding a LocalStorageClaim CR as below:
+Create the storage pool of the node by adding a LocalStorageClaim CR as below:

 ```console
 $ kubectl apply -f - <<EOF